cbfrank/cb-navigation/README.md

 //                          this function should return true or false to indicate the request result is correct or not
 //  onParseContentHtmlException: function(exception), will be called when parse content html error, if return true, then will throw the exception again
 //  onBeforeDoNavigate: function() will be call when the navigation actual begins (before ajax call)
-//  onEndNavigate:  function() will be called after the navigate is done (won't wait until animation finish)
+//  onEndNavigate:  function(bool) will be called after the navigate is done (won't wait until animation finish), parameter is indicate if the navigate continue or cancelled (true continue, false cancelled)
 //  onNavigationHttpRequestError: function(jqXHR, textStatus, errorThrown) this functuion will be called when try to ajax call the navigate url and failed